 Befides walking frequently up into the country, which we were permitted to do without interruption, we fometimes amufed ourfelves in fhooting wild ducks, not unlike the widgeon, which are very numerous upon the falt lake, and the pool where we got our water.
-In thefe excursions, we found the inhabitants had often deferted their houfes to come down to the trading place, without entertaining any fuspicion, that strangers, rambling about, would take away, or deftroy, any thing that belonged to them.
-But though, from this circumstance, it might be supposed that the greater part of the natives were fometimes collected at the beach, it was impoffible to form any accurate computation of their number; as the continual refort of vifiters from other iflands, mixing with them, might eafily miflead one.
-However, as there was never, to appearance, above a thoufand perfons collected at one time, it would, perhaps, be fufficient to allow double that number for the whole ifland.
-The place where fuch numbers affembled daily, and the bay where our boats landed, are faithfully reprefented in a drawing by Mr. Webber.
+In these excursions, we found the inhabitants had often deferted their houses to come down to the trading place, without entertaining any fulpicion, that ftrangers, rambling about, would take away, or deftroy, any thing that belonged to them.
+But though, from this circumstance, it might be supposed that the greater part of the natives were fometimes collected at the beach, it was impossible to form any accurate computation of their number; as the continual refort of vifiters from other iflands, mixing with them, might eafily miflead one.
+However, as there was never, to appearance, about a thousand perfons collected at one time, it would, perhaps, be fufficient to allow double that number for the whole island.

-To the North and North East of Annamooka, and in the direct

-direct track to Hapaee, whither we were now bound, the fea is fprinkled with a great number of fmall ifles.
-Amidft the fhoals and rocks adjoining to this group, I could not be affured that there was a free or fafe paffage for fuch large fhips as ours; though the natives failed through the intervals in their canoes.
-For this fubstantial reason, when we weighed anchor from Annamooka, I thought it neceffary to go to the Westward of the above islands, and fteered North North Weft, toward Kao and Toofoa, the two most Westerly islands in fight, and remarkable for their great height.
-Feenou, and his attendants, remained on board the Refolution till near noon, when he went into the large failing canoe, which had brought him from Tongataboo, and ftood in amongst the cluster of islands above mentioned, of which we were now almost abreaft; and a tide or current from the Weftward had fet us, fince our failing in the morning, much over toward them.
+To the North and North Eaft of Annamooka, and in the direct tract to Hapaee, whither we were now bound, the fea is fprinkled with a great number of fmall ifles.
+Amidft the fhoals and rocks adjoining to this group, I could not be affured that there was a free or fafe paffage for fuch large fhips as ours; though the natives failed through the in-1777. tervals in their canoes.
+For this fubftantial reafon, May. when we weighed anchor from Annamooka, I thought it neceffary to go to the Westward of Wedn.
+14 the above islands, and steered North North West, toward Kao and Toofoa, the two most Westerly islands in fight, and remarkable for their great height.
+Feenou, and his attendants, remained on board the Refolution till near noon, when he went into the large failing canoe, which had brought him from Tongataboo, and flood in amongst the clufter of islands above mentioned, of which we were now almost abreast; and a tide or current from the Weftward had fet us, fince our failing in the morning, much over toward them.

 They lie fcattered, at unequal diffances, and are, in general, nearly as high as Annamooka; but only from two or three miles, to half a mile in length, and fome of them fcarcely fo much.
-They have either fteep rocky flores like Annamooka, or reddifh cliffs; but fome have fandy beaches extending almost their whole length.
-Most of
+They have either fteep rocky fhores like Annamooka, or reddifh cliffs; but fome have fandy beaches extending almoft their whole length.
+Moft of them are entirely clothed with trees, amongft which are many cocca palms, and each forms a profpect like a beautiful garden placed in the fea.
+To heighten this, the ferene weather we now had, contributed very much; and the whole might fupply the imagination with an idea of fome fairy land